 It has always been a dream of mine to be in Crested Butte during the Wildflower Festival.
 In the many times that I have hiked and biked over to Crested Butte, the grand cabins dispersed throughout the bucolic fields surrounded by jagged 14,000 foot peaks, have always reminded me of Switzerland, especially when the clouds are lying low, as they did all through the weekend.
 I was truly looking forward to witnessing those fields laced with wildflowers.
 Unfortunately, due to the dry weather, the wildflowers were late to bloom this year and were said to be more spectacular up in the high country, which we did not get a chance to investigate.

 The next day to get my own yayas in, I arose early to bike up the trail without anybody to tend to.
-With the clouds still hanging low over the Butte I had the trail, and the mountain all to myself, par for the occasional white Crested Butte maintenance trucks that appeared out of nowhere already hard at work perfecting the trails.
+With the clouds still hanging low over the Butte I had the trail, and the mountain all to myself, except for the occasional white Crested Butte maintenance trucks that appeared out of nowhere already hard at work perfecting the trails.

 Climbing up switchbacks and through Aspen Groves in the quiet of the mountain, with nothing but the chattering of squirrels and the chirping of birds, was wonderfully healing and invigorating and I wished that I had a ride like that where I live in Basalt, CO, to help maintain my sanity in my forever chaotic world.